lawrencepn/SonoffToolMac/README.md

  1. The simplest being to just open the app like any normal app (double tap/click)
  2. If option 1 does not work, right click the app, then select "Show Package Contents"
-  a.
-Select Contents
+    - Select Contents
-  b.
-Select MacOS
+    - Select MacOS
-  c.
-Open SonoffToolMac
+    - Open SonoffToolMac